 52-190 BXA Seminar I: Building the Wunderkammer

-BXA Seminar I introduces first-year and rising sophomore internal transfer students to the field of interdisciplinary work through the concept of the Wunderkammer, the cabinet of wonders.
-How do we identify and categorize objects?
-How do we define their position in the world and in a collection?
-What kind of knowledge is conveyed through context, representation and juxtaposition?
-This class considers how interdisciplinary work can be produced, analyzed, justified and—most importantly—contextualized.
+BXA Seminar I considers how knowledge is represented across different modes of media—what language, what symbols, what logic guides knowledge acquisition and expression in your varied disciplines?
 Students engage with theoretical and practical readings from across disciplines, with particular emphasis on interpretive theory.
 Weekly readings in aesthetic and critical theory introduce students to a particular vocabulary of analysis, practiced in class discussion and written responses.
-Students will conceive, research, produce and present a creative final project at the end of the semester.
+Students will conceive, research, produce and present a creative final project at the end of the course.

 52-291 BXA Seminar II: Transferring Knowledge